Home > Newsletters > Plantar Fasciitis Pain

 • Decrease pronation problems with proper shoes and orthotics

-As with any orthopedic injury, please always consultation with a sports medicine professional
+• As with any orthopedic injury, please always consult with a sports medicine professional